 He was promoted to Division Chief in February 2014.
 As the Division Chief of Special Operations, Mrowiec oversees Madison Fire Department’s special teams: Hazardous Incident Team, Heavy Urban Rescue Team, and Lake Rescue Team.
 Chief Mrowiec’s duties also include Resource Management, ensuring the Department’s resources (e.g. equipment, inventory, budget, etc.) are maintained and deployed in the most efficient and effective way.

 Division Chief Jerome Buechner started his firefighting career in 1988 as a volunteer firefighter and has worked for three professional departments.
 He joined Madison Fire Department in February 2000 and has held the positions of Firefighter, Apparatus Engineer, Lieutenant, and Training Captain.
-Jerome served as a Rapid Intervention Team member and Heavy Urban Rescue Team member.
+Chief Buechner served as a Rapid Intervention Team member and Heavy Urban Rescue Team member.
 He also contributed to the Safety and Mentorship Committees for the department.
-Jerome conducted his studies at Madison College and Scottsdale Community College.
+Chief Buechner conducted his studies at Madison College and Scottsdale Community College.

 As Division Chief of Health & Wellness, he oversees the annual medical exams for the department and coordinates light duty personnel.
-Chief Buechner is also the Fire Department Safety Officer, leads the Fire Investigation Division, and is responsible for tracking protective equipment and coordinating firefighter skill assessments.
+He is also the coordinator for the Tactical Fitness Team and is responsible for maintaining and replacing exercise equipment.
+Additionally, Chief Buechner is the Fire Department Safety Officer, leads the Fire Investigation Division, and is responsible for coordinating firefighter skill assessments.

-Division Chief Liza Tatar joined the Madison Fire Department in 2005 and has previously served as a Firefighter, Apparatus Engineer, Lieutenant, and Training Officer.
-She has been a member of the MFD’s Heavy Urban Rescue Team and Lake Rescue Team and remains active with the MFD and City of Madison Women’s Equity Committees.
-Liza holds a degree in Public Administration from Upper Iowa University and studied sociology at the University of Virginia.
-As Division Chief of Hiring and Promotions, she oversees the department’s recruitment and promotional processes.
-As the department’s Equity Coordinator, she also works to continuously ensure fair and equitable hiring and promotional practices so the department has a qualified and diverse workforce at all levels of the organization.
+Division Chief Liza Tatar joined the Madison Fire Department in 2005 and previously served as a Firefighter, Apparatus Engineer, Lieutenant, and Training Officer.
+She has been a member of the MFD’s Heavy Urban Rescue Team and Lake Rescue Team, and remains active with the MFD and City of Madison Women’s Equity Committees.
+Division Chief Tatar holds a Bachelor of Science degree in Public Administration from Upper Iowa University and studied Sociology at the University of Virginia.
+As Division Chief of EMS Operations and Special Events, she oversees the daily and planned operations for the EMTs and Paramedics of the department.
+As well, she works with the Community Paramedicine program, which focuses care on some of Madison’s most vulnerable patients.

 Fire Marshal Ed Ruckriegel manages the fire prevention programs for the City of Madison Fire Department.
 Organized around the three Es: Education, Engineering & Enforcement, the Fire Prevention Division includes the Code Enforcement Unit, the Community Education Unit and the Fire Protection Engineering Unit.
 The Division has also expanded services to include an Elevator Inspection Unit.